replayio/docs/src/app/learn/comparisons/playwright/page.md

 ---
-title: How Runtime Replay compares with Playwright's trace viewer?
+title: How Runtime Replay compares with Playwright's trace viewer
 ---

 Playwright Trace Viewer is a Session Replay tool that captures application metadata like console logs, test steps, and screenshots while the test is running.
 Replay is a browser that lets you record your test and debug it later with retroactive print statements and Browser DevTools.